Police Conduct Search Operations In Different Areas - UrduPoint

 Police Conduct Search Operations In Different Areas

-RAWALPINDI, (UrduPoint / Pakistan Point News - 14th Jul, 2023 ) :Police have conducted search operations in the jurisdiction of Chontra, Mandra, Kalar Syedan and Rawat police stations, said a police spokesman here on Friday.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 20th Jul, 2023 ) :Police have conducted search operations in Bangash, Dhoke Matkal and Dhoke Banaras areas in the jurisdiction of Pirwadhai, Rattaamral and Race Course police stations, said a police spokesman here on Friday.

 He informed that Rawalpindi district police, women police and other law enforcement agencies under the supervision of senior police officers participated in the search operations.